 R-value: 6.5 – 20.4

 Door types: Aluminum, Steel (with a wood finish) and Composite,

 Manufactured right here in the U.S., Clopay Garage Doors are all built with their unique Intellicore® insulation technology.
 It’s a proprietary polyurethane foam that’s injected into your garage door, which then expands to fill the entire space.
 Because the insulation is dense, it has an added bonus of blocking out extra noise.

-Like Northwest Door, Clopay is also mindful of its environmental impact and works to conserve natural resources with every garage door that’s built.
+Like Hormann Door, Clopay is also mindful of its environmental impact and works to conserve natural resources with every garage door that’s built.
 And with one of the highest R-values in the market, it’s no surprise Clopay is also backed by the Good Housekeeping Seal.